Cuprate/old_book/src/monero/database/monerod_database.md

  */
 ```

 **TL;DR**: For storage efficiency, object identifier used as database key are mapped as 64-bit integer.
 A Block ID is its height.
-For optimal performance a lot of data are duplicated into different tables to accelerate gathering by not having to deserialize an entire block if we just want an Output's commitment for example.
-Spent key images are duplicated to quickly verify if it's been spent.
+For optimal performance a lot of data are duplicated into different tables to accelerate gathering by not having to deserialize an entire transaction if we just want an Output's commitment for example.
+Spent key images are duplicated to quickly check for and prevent double spends.
 Unspent Outputs are duplicated in a table to quickly gather random ones for mixins.

-*If at this state you're lost, you might want to go check the Monero documentation.
-Speificly the Blockchain part*

 ### BlockchainDB Interface